Introduction | The Albums | Lyrics | Bootlegs | Mp3's | Tourdates

 (Open letter published in: Aardschok/Metal Hammer, december 1987).

-On the first M.O.D. record were some songs that were originally meant for a second S.O.D. album.
-Scott Ian even played acoustic guitar on the song 'Ode to Harry' and contributed many backing vocals.
-He also co-wrote many of the songs, which were leftover from S.O.D., like the opening track 'Aren't You Hungry' and the last track 'Hate Tank'.
+On the first M.O.D. record 'U.S.A. for M.O.D.' were some songs that were originally meant for a second S.O.D. album.
+Scott Ian (guitar in S.O.D. and Anthrax) even played acoustic guitar on the song 'Ode to Harry' and contributed backing vocals.
+He also co-wrote many of the songs, which were originally meant for S.O.D., like the opening track 'Aren't You Hungry' and the last track 'Hate Tank'.

-After 'Dictated Aggression' Billy recorded 'Bigger Than The Devil', a new S.O.D. album with Dan, Scott and Charlie.
+After 'Dictated Aggression' Billy Milano recorded 'Bigger Than The Devil', a new S.O.D. album with Dan Lilker, Scott Ian and Charlie Benante.
 Bigger Than The Devil was released in 1999.
-The original version of 'Aren't You Hungry' from 1985 was recorded again for this album.
+The original S.O.D. version of 'Aren't You Hungry' from 1985 was recorded again for this album.

-A few years later Billy Milano released a new M.O.D. album.
-It didn't have much to do with the M.O.D. that we knew, it was more a kind of 'parody-album', with lots of different musical styles on it.
+A few years later Billy Milano released another M.O.D. album.
+It didn't have much to do with the punk, hardcore and metal that we knew from previous M.O.D. albums, it was more a kind of 'parody-album', with lots of different musical styles on it.
 This M.O.D. record is called 'The Rebel You Love To Hate' and was released in 2003 by Nuclear Blast.
 In 2005 M.O.D. headlined the 'Killith Fair 2005' Tour.

-In 2007 M.O.D. recorded and released their final record: 'Red, White And Screwed', with Billy Milano on bass and vocals, Scott Sargeant on guitar and Derek 'Lennon' Lopez on drums.
-On this album Billy finally returned to his roots; old school hardcore and punk!
+In 2007 M.O.D. recorded and released another record with a new line-up: 'Red, White And Screwed', with Billy Milano on bass and vocals, Scott Sargeant on guitar and Derek 'Lennon' Lopez on drums.
+On this album Billy returned to his roots; old school hardcore and punk!
 M.O.D. at his best.